glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Clicking on another farm will update the view to show the details and week cards for that farm.

+### Displaying Numbers

+For all numbers that are strictly less than 1,000, the UI should display the number with 2 decimals of precision.
+For all numbers that are larger than or equal to 1000, the numbers should be displayed with commas and there should be 0 decimals of precision.

 ### Testing

 The competition visualizer is tested using headless chromium.
 The webapp itself